Topics in HCI: Writing with AI

 - AI and the future of writing

-Design and prototype a new AI writing tool or workflow that explores new possibilities for how people write with AI.
+Design and prototype a new AI writing assistant or workflow that explores new possibilities for how people write with AI.
 Your project may address an existing need, reimagine current practices, or experiment with bold and unconventional ideas.
-Ground your design in a clear vision of how the tool would be used and what it enables.
+Ground your design in a clear vision of how the assistant would be used and what it enables.

 Propose and complete a project related to AI and writing that aligns with your interests.
 This could build on an existing research project, explore a specific domain, or take a creative or experimental approach.
 You should discuss your idea with the instructor within the first two weeks of class.